I’ve edited thousands of business content items, and there’s one error that I see time and time again.

 I’m not talking about using ALL CAPS WHEN YOU WANT TO SCREAM.
 I’m talking about using Capital Letters (like that) for common nouns.

-So why are so many people judiciously adding a sprinkling of capitals throughout their writing these days?
+So, why do so many people judiciously add a sprinkling of capitals throughout their writing?

 Unfortunately, you’re not adding emphasis when you do this.